 - The International Monetary Fund (IMF) raised its global economic outlook.
 Based on the current rollout of COVID-19 vaccines, as well as the huge monetary and fiscal stimulus unleashed (especially in the US), the IMF now forecasts economic growth to rise by 6.0% (previously 5.5%) this year and 4.4% (instead of 4.2%) in 2022.
 The IMF expects the UK to be the fastest-growing G7 country in 2022, growing by 5.1%, following an estimated 5.3% expansion in 2021.
 This largely reflects the relatively fast vaccination rollout in the UK.

 - US Treasury yields gently declined over the week.
 The Federal Open Market Committee’s March meeting minutes reassured markets by reconfirming that monetary policy was unlikely to be tightened given still uncertain economic conditions and muted inflationary pressures.
-Bond yields fell back from recent high levels, with the 10-year Treasury yield falling to approximately 1.65%.
+Bond yields fell back from recent highs, with the 10-year Treasury yield falling to approximately 1.65%.
 Additionally, some investors expect Joe Biden’s $2.3trn infrastructure plan to be watered down, given Republican party opposition to certain elements of it.
 Initial jobless claims for the week ending 3 April were also higher than expected.
+Corporate spreads tightened 2bp to 89bp over the past week as issuance slowed and pension buying continued.
+This follows 6bps of tightening the week before due to the long-end outperforming amid pension buying.

 - Minutes from the latest European Central Bank (ECB) meeting were released.
 The minutes revealed a continuation of the ECB’s dovish stance, albeit with a hint of greater flexibility to adjust measures as conditions dictate.
-According to data from Dutch bank ING, government bond issuance in the first quarter of 2021 totaled €373bn, an increase of 20% over the same period last year.
+Within Europe, worries escalated about a third wave of COVID-19, amid increasing evidence of some, albeit minimal, risk of blood clots among younger people who have taken the Astra Zeneca vaccine.
+Strong purchasing managers’ index figure for March showed the strongest rate of increase in manufacturing output for almost 24 years.
+According to data from Dutch bank ING, government bond issuance in the first quarter of 2021 totalled €373bn, an increase of 20% over the same period last year.
 The low cost of debt and the requirement for large fiscal spending to fight the COVID-19 pandemic drove the high level of issuance.

 Chart of the Week: Rise in yields on 10-year Treasuries stalls